menu

 Overview

-Stem is a tiny town located in the state of North Carolina.
-With a population of 979 people and just one neighborhood, Stem is the 405th largest community in North Carolina.
+Stem is a very small town located in the state of North Carolina.
+With a population of 1,015 people and just one neighborhood, Stem is the 405th largest community in North Carolina.
 Much of the housing stock in Stem was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Stem economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Stem, where the median household income is $82,212.00.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Stem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stem is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Stem who work in office and administrative support (10.64%), management occupations (10.09%), and healthcare (8.81%).

 And if you like science, one thing you'll find is that Stem has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.